NETWAYS/foreman-training/architecture/01_foreman.md

 * Cisco NX-OS
 * Windows

-Also reported by the community is:
+Also supported by the community:

-* MacOS
+* macOS

 ~~~ENDSECTION~~~